Thaval/SudokuSen/Docs/bugs_and_risks.md

 ## CONCLUSION

-The MySudoku codebase demonstrates **high quality** with excellent attention to Godot lifecycle management, performance, and defensive programming.
+The SudokuSen codebase demonstrates **high quality** with excellent attention to Godot lifecycle management, performance, and defensive programming.
 No critical bugs were found, and all identified risks are either inherently safe or have been addressed through optimization commits.

 ### Key Findings
 - ✅ **0 bugs** requiring fixes